SilasiLab/HomeCageSinglePellet/README.md

 need to do this until someone gets around to fixing the PCB layout.
 <img width="600" height="600" src="https://raw.githubusercontent.com/SilasiLab/HomeCageSinglePellet/master/resources/Images/STEP3.png">

 3. Solder the capacitor across C1 as shown in the picture.
+(TODO: INSERT PICTURE)

 ### **Install the voltage regulator and power connectors**